The plot thickens

 "No," she matched his subdued tone, "Mokuba paid for me tonight."

 Relief washed over Seto.
-The sensation of long-held tensions releasing its grip caused him to tremble.
+The sensation of long-held tensions releasing their grip caused him to tremble.
 What was this?

 Joan felt the tremors ripple through him.
 "Let's sit down."